By Laura Calugar

-Pike: 1415@The Yard is the first apartment community to adopt smart technology from the ground up.
+Pike: [email protected] Yard is the first apartment community to adopt smart technology from the ground up.
 Upon move-in, residents are equipped with an Amazon Echo.
 With the help of smart outlets, lights, thermostats, sensors, locks, dimmers and more, a resident can use voice controls to do things such as adjust the temperature or turn on the living room light prior to entry.
 Additionally, residents can download an app which allows them to control these functions anywhere with a few clicks on their smartphone.
 These capabilities were wired during construction allowing all 101 units in the community to enjoy the smart apartment experience.

 Images courtesy of IOTAS